 Cat of the Month

 Hi, I’m Rascal, a name that is pretty fitting once you get to know me!
-I’m always looking for an adventure, whether for fun or stimulation.
+I’m the newest Pet of the Month!
+I'm always looking for an adventure, whether for fun or stimulation.
 I often act like a kitten, bouncing around seeking my favorite toys—but believe it or not, I’m an established 8-years-old.
 I’ve been at the adoption center for just over two months, and though in the beginning I was scared, being surrounded by new people and new sounds, I’m acclimated well in time.
 My best new home would be one that is patient and understands that timing is everything, allowing me space to relax and adapt.
 Don’t worry, once I’m settled in, I happily wait at the door to greet you, will thrive on your attention, and crawl into your lap as soon as you sit down somewhere.
 I purr loudly and lay close to you to make sure you know I’m happy and appreciative of your time.
 Do I sound like a cool cat to you?
 If so, fill out that adoption form and meet me today!

 They’re cute, cuddly and desperately in need of your help.
 Or are they?